Start Roller Skating for Beginners in 9 Easy Steps

 Today, I will go over everything you need to do to go from roller skating newb to a pro skater.
 Okay.
 Maybe you won’t be a pro when you are done reading this, but you will be ready to lace up those skates, head to your local roller skating rink and have some fun, too!

-Wanting to learn how to roller blade on inline skates?
+Wanting to learn how to use rollerblades or inline skates?
 Check out my How to Rollerblade article.
-It’s very similar to this article except geared towards inline skating.
+It’s very similar to this article except geared towards inline skates.
+And if you’re not sure which type of skates are best for you, check out my article Comparing Rollerblades vs Roller Skates vs Inline Skates.

 Seriously, though, you want your skates tight so you feel secure when you are skating.
 Tie them just like a pair of shoes.
 If you have high top skates, which I recommend for beginners, then make sure that as you lace to the top of the skate it is tight.
 Then, I usually tie a nice bow and double knot it just so it doesn’t come undone.